Wake Up Your Arms: 3 Ways to Bring Awareness to your Arms in Yoga’s Standing Poses

 - Observe the difference between lifting one arm and not the other.

 - You can test by letting go of the theraband on one side.
-Contrast what you feel lifting the arm with the theraband how it feels lifting the arm without the theraband.
+Compare how you feel lifting the arm with the theraband to how it feels lifting the arm without the theraband.

-Working with these different types of props gives us feedback that enables us as students to learn about how our body moves.
+Working with these different types of props gives us feedback that enables us, as students, to learn about how our bodies move.
 You will also notice that the wall, weights, and therabands offer diverse qualities.
-This allows us to gain awareness in our arms in multiple ways so that we can take this kinesthetic memory into our practice when we choose to work without props.
+This allows us to gain awareness in our arms in multiple ways so that we can take this kinesthetic memory into practice when we choose to work without props.

 Also, read...